Kids have a blast making movies. It is a fun, playful exercise with technology - a nice extra in the educational landscape.

 We could go on.

 This is why we are passionate about stop motion animation education for kids.
-It involves almost all the skills kids go to school to learn.
+It involves almost all the academic and life skills.

-One of the youngsters we were helping a few years ago was half way into making a film, paused and said, "Hey, wait a minute, you are teaching me math aren't you?"
+One of the youngsters we were helping a few years ago was half way into making a film, paused and said, "Hey, wait a minute!
+Is this a lesson?”

 We plead guilty as charged.